mpv-player/mpv-build/README.rst

     cd mpv-build

-Get the ffmpeg, libass and mpv sources  and build them with:
+To get the ffmpeg, libass and mpv sources and build them, run the command:

     ./rebuild -j4